Ahzed11/ahzed11.github.io/content/posts/making-dynamic-software-updates-more-comfortable-in-erlang-otp.md

     container:
       image: erlang:26.1.2
-      options: --user 1001
+      options: --user 1001 # Fix for the user permissions

     steps:
         # Described in the following sections
 ```

 #### Verifying that a previous tag exists
 As this workflow is designed to test relups, it does not make sense to execute it if there is no prior release.
 Furthermore, running this workflow without a preceeding release would result in failure, an outcome that is undesirable.
-To check the existence of a previous tag, a custom action is employed.
+To check the existence of a previous tag, a custom Github action is employed.
 It fetches the Github API and verifies the existence of at least one tag.
 If a tag exists, the return value is set to `"true"`, otherwise it is set to `"false"`.
-These values will be utilized in the subsequent steps to determine whether they should run or not.
+These values will be utilized in the subsequent steps to determine whether they should be executed or not.

 While a git command could have served this purpose, attempts to implement it resulted in errors linked to permissions within the Docker container.
 This made me opt for a custom action.
 Altough I Later discovered a resolution for the permission issue, I decided to retain the custom action rather than rewriting this part of the workflow.